mmiermans/solver2048/doc/building_solver2048.md

 sudo apt-get install build-essential
 ```

 Navigate to the project directory with `cd solver2048/Solver2048`.
 Simply run `make` or `make release` to generate an executable.
 The `release` target compiles with the `-O3` optimization option enabled, resulting in significantly better performance.
-Start the game engine with `./Debug/Solver2048` or `./Release/Solver2048`.
+Start the solver with `./Debug/Solver2048` or `./Release/Solver2048`.

 #### Eclipse
 If your preference is to use Eclipse, then open Eclipse and import the project from `solver2048/Solver2048`.
 There are two possible Build Configurations: `Debug_Solver2048` and `Release_Solver2048`.
 The former can be debugged more easily and the latter is optimized for performance.

 ## Streaming server

-The game engine's progress can be [streamed live over the internet](http://32768.eu), and the following steps tell you how to accomplish this:
+The solver's progress can be [streamed live over the internet](http://32768.eu), and the following steps tell you how to accomplish this:

 1. Refresh your package index: `sudo apt-get update`
 2. Install LAMP server: `sudo apt-get install lamp-server^ `